sumanta-barman/sumanta-barman.github.io/README.md

     </a>
   </div>
   <p>
-    The human brain is a fascinating organ in our body.
-More than 100 billion neurons are present, which create trillions of synapses-complex connections that allow us to think, remember, and feel.
+    <strong>Did you know?</strong>The human brain contains over 100 billion neurons, which create trillions of synapses-complex connections that allow us to think, remember, and feel.
 These neurons communicate at incredible speeds, with signals traveling up to 250 miles per hour.
 Despite making up only about 2% of our body weight, the brain consumes about 20-25% of our blood and energy, and when awake, can generate enough electricity to power a small light bulb.
 The cerebrum, responsible for memory, movement, and reasoning, makes up 85% of the brain’s weight and is divided into two hemispheres, each specializing in different functions.
 Remarkably, the brain’s memory capacity is considered virtually unlimited-estimated to rival the storage needed for the entire internet.
 Every time you form a new memory or thought, your brain creates a new connection, making it an ever-changing and dynamic “neuron forest.
   </p>
   <h3>Summary of "What happens to your brain as you age"</h3>
   <p>